-Mr. Weliky is a current and past member of the Boston Bar Association’s Labor and Employment Section Steering Committee (from 2011-present & 2005-2008).
-He was chair of the Massachusetts chapter of the National Employment Lawyers Association’s Amicus Committee from 2000 to 2006.
+A current and past member of the Boston Bar Association’s Labor and Employment Section Steering Committee (2011-present & 2005-2008), Mr. Weliky was also chair of the Massachusetts chapter of the National Employment Lawyers Association’s Amicus Committee from 2000 to 2006.
 He has served as the Chair and Vice-Chair of the Employment and Labor Law Section Council of the Massachusetts Bar Association (2001-2003); Co-Chair of the Massachusetts Bar Association’s Employee Rights and Responsibilities practice group (1999-2000); and Secretary to the Brown Bag Lunch Committee of the MBA (2000-2001).
 He co-chaired the 2011 National Employment Lawyers Association New England Regional Conference.

 In 2011, the Governor of Massachusetts appointed Mr. Weliky to the Boston Finance Commission, a state commission which monitors the City of Boston’s finances and recommends improvements.
 Mr. Weliky was reappointed each year from 2012 through 2016.

 Mr. Weliky received his J.D. from Northeastern University School of Law in 1995 and is a 1984 graduate of Oberlin College.